 - A couple of drops of stevia for zero calorie sweetness if needed.

 - Simply throw in all the ingredients, top up with the coconut water or milk of your choice and blend on high until the consistency looks smooth and rich.

 - Pour into a glass and drink immediately.
 You can also make it up in bulk with double the amounts listed and freeze an extra dose for another day.

 Treatment Time and Final Thoughts

-The langur monkey research observed a reduction in sperm viability with papaya seed after 30 days, significant decreases by 60 days and ‘no sperm count’ after 90, with a further 150 days of male contraception once the papaya seed treatment was stopped.
+The langur monkey research observed a reduction in sperm viability with papaya seed after 30 days, significant decreases by 60 days and ‘no sperm count’ after 90.
+The scientists said it provided a further 150 days of male contraception once the papaya seed treatment was stopped.

-Given this, papaya seeds may be a long-term treatment for those worried about unwanted pregnancy.
-Though you would need regular access to papaya seeds and the commitment to take them daily.
+Given this, papaya seeds may be useful as a long-term natural contraceptive for men worried about unwanted pregnancy.
+Though you would need regular access to the seeds and the commitment to take them daily.

 I’d also highly advise testing your sperm count before relying on this method.
-Home fertility tests are now available for men for under forty dollars and are well worth it for something so important.
+Inexpensive home fertility tests are now available for men and are well worth it for something so important.

-If you’re interested in other reasons to take papaya seeds for better health and for both men and women see this article on some of their unusual benefits for your liver, digestive system and preventing bacterial and viral infections.
+If you’re interested in other reasons to take the seeds for better health then read this article on papaya seeds benefits for your liver, digestive system, bacterial infections and much more.